Bronchitis is a common infection causing inflammation and irritation to the main airways of the lungs.

 If you continue smoking, the damage to these cilia prevent them from functioning properly, thus increasing your chances of developing chronic bronchitis.
 In some heavy smokers, the mucus membrane lining the airways stays inflamed and the cilia eventually stop functioning altogether.
 Clogged with mucus, the lungs are then vulnerable to viral and bacterial infections, which over time distort and permanently damage the lungs' airways.
 This permanent condition is called COPD ( chronic obstructive pulmonary disease).
 Your doctor can arrange a breathing test, called spirometry, to see if you have developed COPD.

 Acute bronchitis is very common.
 The disorder often can be treated effectively without professional medical assistance.
 However, if you have severe or persistent symptoms, high fever, or if you cough up blood, you should seek medical advice.
 Seek emergency medical help if you have trouble breathing or have chest pain.
-If you suffer from chronic bronchitis, you are at risk of developing heart problems as well as more serious lung diseases and infections, so you should be monitored by a doctor.
+If you suffer from chronic bronchitis, you are at risk of developing heart problems as well as more severe lung diseases and infections, so you should be monitored by a doctor.

 What causes bronchitis?